Records: Undercover FBI agent was near gunmen before attack

 PHOENIX (AP) — An undercover FBI agent who was investigating terrorism was driving past two Arizona men just before they opened fire outside a Prophet Muhammad cartoon contest in suburban Dallas in 2015, court records show, raising questions about whether authorities could have done more to stop the attack.

-The records became available to The Associated Press in the criminal case against Abdul Malik Abdul Kareem, a Phoenix man who was sentenced this week to 30 years in prison on criminal convictions that included providing support to Islamic State.
+The records emerged in the criminal case against Abdul Malik Abdul Kareem, a Phoenix man who was sentenced this week to 30 years in prison on criminal convictions that included providing support to Islamic State.
+The Associated Press assembled a timeline of the agent’s involvement through court records and interviews that show how the FBI was at the scene of an attack by Islamic State sympathizers.

-Kareem wasn’t at the event in Garland, Texas, but authorities say he provided guns used by Elton Simpson and Nadir Soofi in the attack, instructed them on how to use weapons and watched violent jihadist videos with them.

-Kareem was one of the first people brought to trial in the U.S. on charges related to Islamic State.
+Two of Kareem’s friends, Elton Simpson and Nadir Soofi, were armed with semi-automatic weapons, body armor and had a copy of the Islamic State flag when they arrived at the anti-Islam event in 2015.
+Investigators say Kareem had trained them on how to use the weapons and watched jihadist videos with them.
+He was one of the first people brought to trial in the U.S. on charges related to Islamic State.

 The fact that there was an FBI agent at the contest in Texas who was in contact with Simpson has drawn criticism from Kareem’s lawyer and the security guard’s lawyer.
 They say the government has not been forthcoming about the agent’s role in the plot and have questions why the agency didn’t break up the plot.